Basic Views on Corporate Governance for the Group

 Corporate Governance Structure

-The Company considers it important that the board consist of members who possess wide-ranging perspectives and a wealth of experience and specialized knowledge, as well as being able to reflect these properties in Company management through flexible thinking, and that their knowledge, experience, abilities, and other attributes are maintained in a healthy balance.
+In considering the balance of knowledge, experience, and skills on the Board of Directors, together with its diversity and size, the Company considers it important that the board consist of members who possess wide-ranging perspectives and a wealth of experience and specialized knowledge, as well as the ability to reflect these properties appropriately in Company management through flexible thinking.
+It aims for a state in which the knowledge, experience, abilities, and other attributes of Board members are mutually complementary and maintained in a healthy balance.

 A skills matrix is prepared covering such matters as the knowledge, experience, and competencies of each director and corporate auditor.
 Readers are encouraged to view the skills matrix below.